-One of the questions we get a lot is “How do I become a certified doula?”
-So I decide to outline some possible steps you can take to become a doula:
+One of the questions we get frequently is “How do I become a certified doula?“ So I decide to outline some possible steps you can take to become a doula:

 It might be a good idea to join a Facebook group for doulas and ask around where they trained and if they would recommend it.
 Lots of doulas choose to train with DTI (Doula Trainings International).
 They offer both postpartum and birth doula training together (which is more pricey) plus mentorship that seems very comprehensive.
 Plus their certification is for life.

 Depending where you live, there might be some community doula training programs, like Ancient Doula Song in NYC, which is offered for free in exchange for 3 free births.